NgBlaze/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

- - More functions, more nested loops
+ More functions, more nested loops

+0-isupper.c - Write a function that checks for uppercase character.